Get

 1. They Are One of the Smartest Dog Breeds

-Move over, Mensa—Australian Shepherds might be eligible to join based on their wickedly bright intelligence.
+Based on their intelligence, Australian Shepherds might be eligible to join a canine Mensa group.
 Aussies are regularly included on lists of the most intelligent dog breeds, and the AKC notes they’re easily capable of tricking novice dog owners1.
-This means they can learn commands faster than the typical breed, which means fewer repetitions during training sessions.
+They can learn commands faster than the typical breed and require fewer repetitions during training sessions.

-That’s not all, though!
-Australian Shepherds test you regularly by figuring out tasks like opening doors, sniffing out their favorite treats, and more mischievous antics.
+Australian Shepherds test you regularly by figuring out tasks like opening doors, sniffing out their favorite treats, and leaping over baby gates.

 Australian Shepherd white black and brown short coated dog lying on yellow textile